fictjs/fict/docs/compiler-spec.md

-# Fict Compiler Spec (Draft)
+# Fict Compiler Spec (v1.0)

-> This document is a "trial specification" for the Fict compiler: you can use it as a reference blueprint when implementing TS transform / SWC plugins.
+> This is the official specification for the Fict compiler v1.0.
+Use it as a reference when implementing transforms or understanding compiler behavior.

 Goal:
 Given a piece of TSX source code, the Fict compiler needs to: